 Gwangju Metropolitan City

 Gwangju Metropolitan City, the cradle of the ‘Gwangju Spirit’, is walking on a new path that no other city has ever taken before.
 Gwangju dreams of becoming a mentally just and materially prosperous city.
 With the uniqueness of the ‘Gwangju Spirit’, we dream of a special city and a new urban ecosystem solely existing in Gwangju.
 Nowadays, the changes and innovations in Gwangju are transforming Gwangju greatly into a global city.
-Moving beyond the Asian cultural hub, we are advancing as a global human rights city, where a city offering a decent human life, coexists as a global city holding hands with the rest of the global village a global city with a global village.
-That is "Just and Prosperous Gwangju, Special Future City Gwangju".
+Moving beyond the Asian cultural hub, we are advancing as a global human rights city, where a city offering a decent human life coexists as a global city holding hands with the rest of the global village.
+That is the vision of 'Just and Prosperous Gwangju, Special Future City Gwangju'.

 UN Human Rights

 Office of the UN High Commissioner for Human Rights, a UN organization in human rights, has dedicated itself to protecting and enhancing all human rights and freedom stipulated in the Universal Declaration of Human Rights and the International Human Rights Laws.
 With its headquarters in Geneva and office in New York working with 90 nations, the OHCHR has put efforts to help international, regional, national and local partners implement their human rights obligation.

 UNESCO contributes to peace and security by promoting international cooperation in education, sciences, culture, communication and information.
 UNESCO develops educational tools to help people live as global citizens free of hate and intolerance, and works so that every child and citizen has access to quality education.
 By promoting cultural heritage and the equal dignity of all cultures, UNESCO strengthens bonds among nations.
 It also fosters scientific programmes and policies as platforms for development and cooperation.